Asian elephant: Distribution and habitat

-A fourth potential subspecies, the Borneo elephant, occurs in Borneo's northeastern parts, primarily in Sabah (Malaysia), and sometimes in Kalimantan (Indonesia).
-In 2003, mitochondrial DNA analysis and microsatellite data indicated that the Borneo elephant population is derived from stock that originated in the region of the Sunda Islands.
-The genetic divergence of Borneo elephants warrants their recognition as a separate Evolutionarily Significant Unit.
+In Bangladesh, some isolated populations survived in the south-east Chittagong Hills in the early 1990s.
+In Malaysia's northern Johor and Terengganu National Park, two Asian elephants tracked using satellite tracking technology spent most of their time in secondary or "logged-over forest"; they travelled 75% of their time in an area less than 1.5 km away from a water source.
+In China, the Asian elephant survives only in the prefectures of Xishuangbanna, Simao and Lincang of southern Yunnan.
+As of 2020, the estimated population was around 300 individuals.

+As of 2017, the estimated wild population in India account for nearly three-fourths of the extant population, at 27,312 individuals.
+In 2019, the Asian elephant population in India increased to an estimated 27,000–29,000 individuals.
+As of 2019, the global wild population was estimated at 48,323–51,680 individuals.

 Ecology and behaviour

 Asian elephants are crepuscular.
 They are classified as megaherbivores and consume up to 150 kg of plant matter per day.
+Around 50 to 75% of the day is devoted to eating.
 They are generalist feeders, and are both grazers and browsers.
 They are known to feed on at least 112 different plant species, most commonly of the order Malvales, as well as the legume, palm, sedge and true grass families.
 They browse more in the dry season with bark constituting a major part of their diet in the cool part of that season.
 They drink at least once a day and are never far from a permanent source of fresh water.
 They need 80–200 litres of water a day and use even more for bathing.
 At times, they scrape the soil for clay or minerals.

 Cows and calves move about together as groups, while bulls disperse from their mothers upon reaching adolescence.
 Bulls are solitary or form temporary "bachelor groups".
 Cow-calf units generally tend to be small, typically consisting of three adults (most likely related females) and their offspring.
 Larger groups of as many as 15 adult females have also been recorded.
 Seasonal aggregations of 17 individuals including calves and young adults have been observed in Sri Lanka's Uda Walawe National Park.
 Until recently, Asian elephants, like African elephants, were thought to be under the leadership of older adult females, or matriarchs.
 It is now recognized that cows form extensive and very fluid social networks, with varying degrees of associations between individuals.
-Social ties generally tend to be weaker than in African elephants.
+Social ties generally tend to be weaker than in African bush elephants.
 Unlike African elephants, which rarely use their forefeet for anything other than digging or scraping soil, Asian elephants are more agile at using their feet in conjunction with the trunk for manipulating objects.
 They can sometimes be known for their violent behavior.